kinvolk/coding-game-service/docs/timeline.md

         "Sure why not" button.
 It causes the 'move-window' event to be registered as an event we are actively listening for and then emits the `ListenForEvent` signal with `move-window`.

+        When the `move-window` signal is received we dispatch any events in the `received` section of this event.
+The game service will also emit the `StopListeningFor` signal to indicate that it no longer needs to know about that signal.

+    event::intro::stop-wobble-window

+        This event is fired when the 'move-window' external event is received by the game service (because the shell would have called into ExternalEvent).
+This happens because event::intro::wobble-window is
+        listed as a member in the "received" part of listen::intro::wobble-window.
+This will cause `ListenForEvent` to be emitted with `stop-moving-windows`.

+        This isn't to be confused with the `StopListeningFor` signal emitted earlier.
+That signal was to indicate to the shell that we are no longer interested in `move-window` events.
+This signal indicates to the shell that we are now interested for when the user *stops* moving a window (defined to be no grab-motion events within a five second period).

+        When the event is received, the game service will emit `StopListeningFor` with `stop-moving-windows` - this indicates to the shell that we are no longer interested in events indicating that no windows are being moved and that the shell can disconnect any signal handlers or internal logic used to monitor window movement.